Frequently Asked Questions

 -

-I provide counselling to adult clients of all genders and sexualities.
+I provide counselling to clients aged 16+ of all genders and sexualities.

 I see clients for a range of issues, however I most commonly provide support with: